duffqiu/centos-vagrant/README.md

 # Vagrant to setup kubernetes cluster
-vagrant file to build a kubernets cluster which container 1 master and 3 nodes.
-You don't need to create complicated ca files and do a lot of configuration
+vagrant file to build a kubernets cluster which consists of 1 master and 3 nodes.
+You don't have to create complicated ca files and dont't have to do a lot of configuration

 ### Why don't do that with kubeadm